fooooter/drain/README.md

 ### Headers

-`response_headers` is a HashMap containing every header field, that will be sent in response.
+`RESPONSE_HEADERS` is a HashMap containing every header field, that will be sent in response.
 It's a mutable reference, so that you can simply append a header to existing ones.
 Its best use cases are redirections using `Location` header and changing content type to JSON, for example. `Content-Type` header must be set explicitly, otherwise an empty page will be returned.

-`request_headers`, however, is a HashMap containing every header field, that was sent along with the request by the client.
+`REQUEST_HEADERS`, however, is a HashMap containing every header field, that was sent along with the request by the client.
 You should use the `set_header!` and `header!` macros respectively, whenever possible.

 ### Sessions